How to Write a DBQ Essay

 How to Write a DBQ Essay: Step-by-Step

 Now that you’ve planned, it’s time to write.
-Here’s a step-by-step breakdown of how to work out each part of your DBQ essay.
+Here’s a step-by-step breakdown of how to work out each part of your DBQ essay, and some instructions for your first draft with Textero.

 Write an Engaging Introduction